The Family Crest: Personnel

-In addition to Liam McCormick (lead vocals, guitar) and John Seeterlin (bass), the band consists of Anthony Franceschi (drums), Laura Bergmann (flute, percussion, vocals), George Samaan (trombone) Owen Sutter (violin, percussion), and Charly Akert (cello, percussion).
-Laura Bergmann, Owen Sutter, Charly Akert, and George Samaan are all classically trained (Bergmann, Sutter, Akert, Samaan, and Franceschi hold degrees in music performance).
+In addition to Liam McCormick (lead vocals, guitar) and John Seeterlin (bass), the band consists of Angelo Christian Miceli (drums), Laura Bergmann (flute, percussion, vocals), George Samaan (trombone) Owen Sutter (violin, percussion), and Charly Akert (cello, percussion).
+Laura Bergmann, Owen Sutter, Charly Akert, and George Samaan are all classically trained (Bergmann, Sutter, Akert, and Samaan hold degrees in music performance).

 Former core band members include Pat Elliott (drums), Nicole Calhoun (cello), Mike Rocha (trumpet), Jacob Steuer (drums), Sarah Dabby (viola, opera vocals), Lucas Chen (cello), and Charlie Giesige (drums).

 Style

 Though the band identifies themselves as an 'orchestral indie rock' band, their sound is inspired by many genres including jazz, folk, and classical.
 Kimberly Chun of the San Francisco Chronicle states that "The Family Crest harbors an affection for Burt Bacharach-style swingin' romanticism that is sure to impress lovers of classic pop."

 Albums

 The band self-released their debut EP, Songs From the Valley Below, in February 2010, the same day that they debuted as a live band.
 On May 19, 2011, they reissued a remixed and remastered version of Songs From the Valley Below.

 On January 22, 2011, The Family Crest released a limited local release of their debut LP, The Village.
 The Village was funded in part by a successful Kickstarter campaign, in which the band exceeded their $10,000 goal.
 On May 1, 2012, The Village was self-released nationally.

 Both Songs From the Valley Below (Reissue) and The Village were mixed by Jay Pellicci at Tiny Telephone Studios in San Francisco, and mastered by Bernie Grundman at Bernie Grundman Studios in Hollywood.

 On September 18, 2012, the band announced their plans for a second full-length album, titled Beneath the Brine, by launching a second Kickstarter campaign.
 The project was successfully funded on November 17, 2012.
 On March 15, 2014, Beneath the Brine debuted at #16 on the Billboard Heatseekers Album Chart.